7 Lower Body Strength Exercises With Weights

 4. As the dumbbell begins to descend, think of catching the weight with a hip hinge, loading the glutes and hamstrings.

-Targets: Calf muscles (gastrocnemius and soleus) and achilles tendon, improves ankle mobility, and increases balance and stability.
+Targets: Calf muscles (gastrocnemius and soleus) and Achilles tendon.

 two women performing calf raises to strengthen lower body muscles

 1. Start standing on a flat surface, feet shoulder-width apart.
 Keep your back straight and core engaged to stand tall.
-Option to hold a dumbbell in each hand outside your thighs.
+Hold a pair of dumbbells in your hands.

 3. Lift your heels until you feel a stretch along the back of your legs, balancing on your toes.

-4. Then, slowly lower your heels back to the ground, returning to starting position.
+4. Slowly lower your heels back to the ground, returning to the starting position.

 Targets: Glutes (gluteus medius), quads, hip adductors (inner thighs), hamstrings and core.